 Take the popularity of the shabby chic style in contemporary society and mix it with the popularity of the coffee table.
 You are presented with an item of furniture in a particular style which will not date because its style does so deliberately.
 Who has ever thrown a piece of antique furniture away for being too old?
 The distressed, archaic appearance of shabby chic coffee tables is unique, and it blends well with almost any form of interior design.

 Moreover, shabby chic design does not stop at coffee tables.
-In the living room, a country style bookcase can be a perfect match to your interior.
-Generally, all kinds of rustic cupboards are interesting, especially if you combine them with ancient shelves.
+In the living room, a shabby chic bookcase can be a perfect match to your interior.
+Generally, all kinds of the rustic shabby chic dresser are interesting, especially if you combine them with rustic shelves.
 This "old school" kind of furniture is really appreciated in shabby chic design.